Complete Guide to Homemade Cleaning Solutions

 • Reuse Bottles: Old spray bottles save cash and waste.

-• Use the Right Mix: For floors, the best homemade cleaning solutions for floors use gentle ingredients like vinegar and water—no harsh soaps needed.
+• Use the Right Mix: For floors, the best DIY floor cleaners use gentle ingredients like vinegar and water—no harsh soaps needed.

 • Be Patient: Tough grime needs time, like my oven paste trick.